MicrosoftDocs/Managed-Desktop/managed-desktop/overview/service-plan.md

 ## Key features and services

-- Implement and maintain a [four deployment group, staged and sequenced device management solution](../operate/updates.md#microsoft-managed-desktop-deployment-rings)
+- Implement and maintain a [four deployment ring, staged and sequenced device management solution](../operate/updates.md#microsoft-managed-desktop-deployment-rings)
 - Devices are kept up to date with the latest monthly Windows quality updates for Windows 10 and Windows 11
 - Users will enjoy the latest versions of Windows 10, Windows 11, and Microsoft 365 Apps for enterprise
 - Monitor managed devices 24 hours a day, seven days a week for security issues